akingabramson/reading_drafts/node_demo/node_intro.md

 node can continue running and serving other requests.

-We'll match paths to these request handler functions (start and upload) our index file.
+We'll match paths to these request handler functions (root and upload) our index file.

 ```javascript